BradyBrenot/recipes-brenot-ca/content/recipes/gochujang-chicken-marinade.md

     steps:
       - Mix ingredients
       - Marinate chicken for at least 1 hour
+notes:
+  - G﻿ochujang and gochugaru can be found in any korean grocery store (or store with korean foods).
 ---
 This gochugaru marinade works great for grilled chicken, but you can also pan fry, roast, or air fry it.
 Portioned for about 1 pound of boneless chicken.